 Workshop for Educators -- Check out our newest workshop offering!

 Our newest workshop is just for teachers and others who educate kids today.
 The workshop centers on equity in the classroom and asks, what can we do to foster a sense of self-worth in every student?
-Taught by two career teachers with decades of teaching experience in local schools, workshops focus on two themes: why and how to introduce children to the transformational power of poetry and song; and how to create a classroom environment in which everyone feels part of a loving family.
+Taught by two career teachers with deep connections to the Northside community and with decades of teaching experience in local schools, workshops focus on two themes: why and how to introduce children to the transformational power of poetry and song; and how to create a classroom environment in which everyone feels part of a loving family.
 Teachers will have the opportunity to listen, share and participate in this one-hour engaging, interactive session!

 Learning Across Generations is supported by the volunteer contributions of Northside neighbors, grant funding, and fees from participating partner schools.
 Know that we will make every effort to provide workshops to all interested teachers and students, regardless of ability to pay.